OOP in Practice

 }

-Notice that ColoredShape does not inherit from Shape.
-It holds a unique_ptr<Shape> internally, delegating area and perimeter calculations directly to it, while managing the color information itself.
+};Note that ColoredShape does not inherit from Shape.
+It holds a unique_ptr<Shape> internally and delegates area and perimeter calculations directly to it, while managing color information itself.
 Why not use inheritance?
-Because with inheritance, ColoredShape wouldn't know what kind of shape it is, making it impossible to calculate area and perimeter.
-With composition, we can add color to any shape without creating subclasses like ColoredCircle and ColoredRectangle for every shape type.
-In the future, if we want to add "transparency" or "borders", we can simply layer another composition wrapper on top, preventing the class hierarchy from bloating.
+Because if we used inheritance, ColoredShape wouldn't know what kind of shape it is and couldn't calculate area or perimeter.
+With composition, you can add color to any shape without creating subclasses like ColoredCircle, ColoredRectangle for every shape type.
+In the future, if you want to add "transparency" or "borders", you simply layer on more composition; the class hierarchy won't bloat.

-All the components are in place, so we write a main to tie everything together:
+All components are in place; let's write a main function to tie them together:

 int main()